betaglot/plantabeta/docs/dev/DesignedForYou.md

 - 🟩<eko>[SoilSound](/encyclopedia/Eko/Soil/Overview)</eko>: Muffled Soil has lots more organic matter to absorb sound.
 Rock is louder than organic matter due to the strength of rock's lattice structure.

-- 🟠<move>[Clothing](/encyclopedia/Move/ClothingMoto/Overview)</move>: Don't leave stuff in backbag when wet.
+- 🟠<move>[Clothing](/encyclopedia/Move/ClothingMove/Overview)</move>: Don't leave stuff in backbag when wet.
     - Cotton mold

-- 🟠<move>[BundleGrip](/encyclopedia/Move/ToolMoto/Bundle/BundleGrip)</move>: Grab two bundles in each hand, so four bundles at a time when transfering bundles from boxes to bags.
+- 🟠<move>[BundleGrip](/encyclopedia/Move/ToolMove/Bundle/BundleGrip)</move>: Grab two bundles in each hand, so four bundles at a time when transfering bundles from boxes to bags.

-- 🟠<move>[TreeTest.Error](/encyclopedia/Move/HandMoto/TreeTest)</move>: One tree test and what are you looking for?
+- 🟠<move>[TreeTest.Error](/encyclopedia/Move/HandMove/TreeTest)</move>: One tree test and what are you looking for?
     - 💜<psike>FearOfReplant</psike>

-- 🟠<move>[TreeTest](/encyclopedia/Move/HandMoto/TreeTest)</move>: Single Move for TreeTest
+- 🟠<move>[TreeTest](/encyclopedia/Move/HandMove/TreeTest)</move>: Single Move for TreeTest

-- 🟠<move>[SpadeSlam](/encyclopedia/Move/ToolMoto/Spade/SpadeSlam)</move>: Humerus Rotate Out for SpadeSlam to recruit Latissimus Dorsi and prevent overactivation of Pectoralis muscles which causes Shoulder Impingement Injury
+- 🟠<move>[SpadeSlam](/encyclopedia/Move/ToolMove/Spade/SpadeSlam)</move>: Humerus Rotate Out for SpadeSlam to recruit Latissimus Dorsi and prevent overactivation of Pectoralis muscles which causes Shoulder Impingement Injury

-- 🟠<move>[SpadeScreef](/encyclopedia/Move/ToolMoto/Spade/SpadeScreef)</move>: SpadeScreef is faster than BootScreef or HandScreef.
+- 🟠<move>[SpadeSkreef](/encyclopedia/Move/ToolMove/Spade/SpadeSkreef)</move>: SpadeSkreef is faster than BootSkreef or HandSkreef.
 And it flows into the backswing of SpadeSlam.

-- 🟠<move>[TraverseBush](/encyclopedia/Move/PlantMoto/Overview)</move>: Spread branches while pushing your way through a bush.
+- 🟠<move>[TraverseBush](/encyclopedia/Move/PlantMove/Overview)</move>: Spread branches while pushing your way through a bush.
     - AlderCluster, MapleCluster

 - 🔻<via>[Walkout](/encyclopedia/Via/Path/Overview)</via>: Walkout using the most direct path unless there's a road, skidder trail or clear path near.